OutSystems/docs-product/src/deliver-mobile/generate-and-distribute-your-mobile-app/generate-and-distribute-your-mobile-app-for-development-tests.md

 ### Before You Start

 * To test your app, you must have a certificate of type `iOS App Development` generated and configured in your Apple Developer account.
-If you don’t have one, learn [how you can create a certificate](<more-information-on-generating-and-distributing-mobile-apps.md#create-a-certificate>).
+If you don't have one, learn [how you can create a certificate](<more-information-on-generating-and-distributing-mobile-apps.md#create-a-certificate>).

 * To allow launching your app in the devices of the end users group, you must setup the `iOS App Development` provisioning profile with the relevant device IDs.
 A provisioning profile allows your application to be launched on Apple devices and use app services.
 If you don't have one, learn [how you can create a provisioning profile](<more-information-on-generating-and-distributing-mobile-apps.md#create-a-provisioning-profile>).
 For more information on registering devices on your Apple Developer account,check the [Apple Developer website](<https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/MaintainingProfiles/MaintainingProfiles.html#//apple_ref/doc/uid/TP40012582-CH30-SW10>).

 * To get the certificate and provisioning profile to generate the iOS app for your mobile app, you must have an Apple Developer account.
 If you don't, create a new [Apple Developer Account](https://developer.apple.com/programs/ "https://developer.apple.com/programs/").

 ### Generate the iOS App Package (IPA)

-You can configure, generate and download an iOS mobile app package of your app for development tests in Service Studio or in Service Center.
+You can configure, generate, and download an iOS mobile app package of your app for development tests in Service Studio or in Service Center.

 To use Service Studio, do the following:

 1. Go to the app detail screen of the mobile application for which you want to generate the mobile application package.
 Open the [Native Platforms](<intro.md#configure-and-generate-a-mobile-app-package-in-service-studio>) tab.
 1. Click on the **Configure iOS App** button or the iOS cog icon button if you've already generated a previous iOS app.
 1. In the  **Build type** dropdown, select the `Development` option.
-1. Keep the default app identifier assigned by the platform or write your own (matching reverse domain name notation, e.g. `com.domain.appname`).
+1. Keep the default app identifier assigned by the platform or write your own (matching reverse domain name notation, for example, `com.domain.appname`).
 You have to register the same app identifier in your Apple Developer Account.
 1. Provide a certificate and a provisioning profile both of type `iOS App Development`.
 1. Click **Generate App**.

 When the app generation completes, scan the QR code or copy the created installation link using your device to install the generated iOS app.

 To use Service Center, do the following:

 1. Access Service Center of the environment (`https://<environmentdomain>/ServiceCenter`).
 1. Go to **Factory**, click on the **Applications** tab and open your application from the applications list.
 1. Select the [Native Platforms](<intro.md#configure-and-generate-a-mobile-app-package-in-service-center>) tab and click on the **Configure** link for the iOS entry.
 1. In the **Build type** dropdown, select the `Development` option.
-1. Keep the default app identifier assigned by the platform or write your own (matching reverse domain name notation, e.g. `com.domain.appname` ).
+1. Keep the default app identifier assigned by the platform or write your own (matching reverse domain name notation, for example, `com.domain.appname` ).
 1. Provide a certificate of type `iOS App Development` and its password.
-The certificate should have a .p12 file extension.
+The certificate should have a `.p12` file extension.
 1. Provide an `iOS App Development` provisioning profile that matches the certificate you provided.
-The provisioning profile should have a .mobileprovision extension.
+The provisioning profile should have a `.mobileprovision` extension.
 1. Click **Save** to save your settings.
 1. Click **Generate** and wait a few moments while the app is being generated.

 After the app is generated, click the download icon near the version information to download the iOS app package (IPA).